BPratikVinod/Weather-API-using-ruby-on-rails/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 7.3.1

-* System dependencies
+* System dependencies: windows or linux

-* Configuration

-* Database creation
+* Configuration: minimum 512 MB RAM

-* Database initialization
+* Database creation: Not needed

-* How to run the test suite
+* How to run the test suite:
+*           1. After successful installation of ruby on rails.
+*           2. Open command prompt by selecting run as administrator option.
+*           3. Hit command "rails server" in it.

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...